ultimate271/notes/gibson/neuromancer07.md

 black chrome.
 It kicked the rags of clothing and flesh aside and took a step, the mouth seeming to scan for them as it moved.

+### Terzibashjian rushes the monster and a pistol is fired
 Terzibashjian said something in Greek or Turkish and rushed the thing, his arms spread like a man attempting to dive through a window.
 He went through it.
 Into the muzzle-flash of a pistol from the dark beyond the circle of light.